-On January 21, 2015, the Company announced that its Board of Directors authorized an additional \$750 million for its common stock share repurchase program.
-This new authorization is incremental to the existing \$1.6 billion program, initially approved in October 2010 and expanded in each fiscal year.
+On April 20, 2016, the Company announced that its Board of Directors authorized an additional \$1.0 billion for its common stock share repurchase program.
+This new authorization is incremental to the existing \$2.4 billion program, initially approved in October 2010 and expanded in each fiscal year.
 Acquisitions for the share repurchase programs will be made from time to time in private transactions or open market purchases as permitted by securities laws and other legal requirements.
 The programs can be terminated at any time.
-As of November 2, 2015, the Company had repurchased and retired 22,974,465 shares at an average price of \$90.37 per share as part of its current repurchase program and the Company had \$473.9 million remaining authorized to purchase shares.
+During fiscal year 2016, the Company repurchased and retired 6,608,980 shares at an average price of \$105.94 per share and as of September 30, 2016, the Company had \$773.7 million remaining authorized to purchase shares.